Removal of Breast Implants

 - A complication of the prostheses such as pain, capsular contraction, infection, visible folds or malposition (abnormal change in shape of the breast from the prosthesis moving, leading to deformity)

-- A change in an individual’s physical characteristics such that the prostheses are no longer required for their desirable breast shape and size.
+- A change in an individual’s physical characteristics such that the prostheses are no longer required for their desired breast shape and size.
 This is common after weight gain, children and advancing years

 - A change or breast ptosis (drooping) of the breast tissue to produce an undesirable shape or symptoms